ever-dev/jobscan-test-frontend/README.md

 ## Structure

-├── ...
-├── src
-│ ├── api # API config and api calls
+- api # API config and api calls
-│ ├── components # custom components
+- components # custom components
-│ ├── store # manage store by using vuex
+- store # manage store by using vuex
-│ ├── types # defines all types like API response
+- types # defines all types like API response
-│ └── views # page views
+- views # page views
-└── ...

 ## Project setup and usage